chorny/Data-Format-Validate/README.md

-# Data::Format
+# Data::Format::Validate
-Data::Format is a Perl module to validate data
+Data::Format::Validate is a Perl module to validate data

 ## Instalation